-Many people will experience some sort of creative block in their career, if not daily.
-A creative block can be devastating to your productivity; some people find themselves unable to create new work at all.
-Frankly, communications professionals don’t have time for that.
-We have tight news release deadlines to meet, demanding content calendars to keep up with, crises to control and glossy collateral to produce.
-Waiting for inspiration to return is a luxury that communication professionals can’t afford, so when a creative rut strikes, we need to get out of it—fast.
-Here’s how the members of our team stay productive when feeling stuck:
+Many people will experience some sort of creative block from time to time throughout their careers.
+A creative block can be devastating to your productivity—some even find themselves unable to create new work at all.
+Frankly, communication professionals don’t have time for that.
+We have tight news release deadlines to meet, demanding content calendars to keep up with, communications crises to manage and marketing collateral to develop.
+Waiting for inspiration to return is a luxury that communication professionals simply can’t afford, so when a creative rut strikes, we need to get out of it—fast.

-When I get stuck, I usually move to some mindless task like balancing my checkbook, cleaning out email or responding to a non-profit request.
+When I get stuck, I usually move to some sort of mindless task, such as balancing my checkbook, cleaning out email or responding to a non-profit request.
 I find this clears my head fairly quickly.

 Instead of sweating it by staring at the blinking cursor on my screen, I get out of my office.
 I’ll take a walk outside to clear my head, leaving my earbuds behind to focus on the task at hand.
-Sometimes, I’ll stop at the park next to the downtown branch of the Cleveland Public Library; there are plenty of chairs, and the foliage and water display make it an ideal setting for serious thinking.
+Sometimes, I’ll stop at the park next to the downtown branch of the Cleveland Public Library—there are plenty of chairs, and the green space makes it an ideal setting for serious thinking.
 As ideas come to mind, I’ll dictate notes on my phone or a pad of paper.
 If I’m on a tight deadline or the weather is inclement, I’ll get up from my desk and settle myself into a different space in the office.
 Usually, it’s our conference room or one of the ledges near a window.

-Another tactic I use is researching the topic I’m struggling to address by reading, listening to podcasts or watching webinars.
+Another tactic I use is researching the topic I’m struggling to address by reading, listening to a podcast or watching a webinar.
 Getting a fresh perspective from outside sources is always good for inspiration.
 I often learn a different approach to a challenge or get some new ideas that I can adapt to my particular situation.

-When I feel that I’m in a creative rut, getting some fresh air and a quick walk puts me back on track.
+When I feel like I’m in a creative rut, getting some fresh air by taking a quick walk puts me back on track.
 Working in the center of downtown Cleveland provides a great space to grab a quick cup of coffee, people watch and forget about the project that got you stuck in the first place.
-Sometimes it’s best to walk away for a few minutes instead of staying glued to your computer screen.
+Sometimes it’s best to walk away for a few minutes, instead of staying glued to your computer screen.
 You never know what ideas may pop into your head when you pop out of the office for a bit.

-Music is very important for my creative process.
-Working in silence leaves too much opportunity for excessive rumination, which leads to stagnation, internalization and neurosis.
+Music is very important to my creative process.
+Working in silence leaves too much opportunity for excessive rumination and stagnation.
 Listening to music while I work pushes me to move forward.
-As a PR professional, I aim to explain the world in a way that’s eloquent and concise, which is exactly what musicians do, so it helps to look to them for inspiration.
+As a PR professional, I aim to explain the world in a way that’s eloquent and concise—which is exactly what musicians do, so it helps to look to them for inspiration.

 There are currently more than 40 million songs on Spotify—surely there’s always one to help lift whatever kind of creative crisis you may be striving to conquer.
 As Nick Hornby wrote in High Fidelity, “There’s a whole world in [my record collection], a nicer, dirtier, more violent, more peaceful, more colorful, sleazier, more dangerous, more loving world than the world I live in; there is history, and geography, and poetry, and countless other things I should have studied at school, including music.”